MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/introduction.md

 ---
-title: Overview of the Automation Center of Excellence kit | Microsoft Docs
+title: Overview of the Automation Kit | Microsoft Docs
-description: Overview of the Automation Center of Excellence kit.
+description: Overview of the Automation Center of Excellence Kit.
 suite: flow
 documentationcenter: na
 author: grarchib